walidelnozahy/cloud/examples/booking-app/README.md

 npm start
 ```

 Finally, you'll need to set the `TOKEN_SECRET` param in the [Serverless Cloud Dashboard](https://cloud.serverless.com) to any strong value of your choice.
-This will be what user's passwords are hashed with.
+This will be what user's tokens are signed with.

 Seed some data by running
 ```